 11. Use A VPN To Change Your Location

-A VPN can make it seem like your browsing from somewhere else in the world.
+A VPN can make it seem like you’re browsing from somewhere else in the world.
 This can actually change the prices of tickets.

 For example, if you’re based in the USA then you might be shown higher prices than someone who lives in India.

-Try switching your location to something like India and see if that alters the price – sometimes it does and sometimes it doesn’t.
+Try switching your location to somewhere like India and see if that alters the price – sometimes it does and sometimes it doesn’t.

 NordVPN is one of the best VPNs around if you don’t have one.

 If you don’t have a VPN then sometimes this trick also works if you change the currency on the website you’re searching on.
 This sometimes also alters the price but using a VPN is the best way.